binxio/cfn-postgresql-user-provider/docs/Custom::PostgresDBUser.md

 ## Properties
 You can specify the following properties:

+- `Name` - of the user to create
+- `Password` - of the user
+- `WithDatabase` - [true|false] if a database is to be created with the same name
+- `DeletionPolicy` - [Retain|Drop] when the resource is deleted
+- `Database` - connection information of the database owner -- `Host` - the database server is listening on.
+-- `Port` - port the database server is listening on.
+-- `Database` - name to connect to.
+-- `User` - name of the database owner.
+-- `Password` - to identify the user with.
-- `Name`  - the name of the parameter in the Parameter Store (required)
+-- `PasswordName` - name of the parameter in the store containing the password of the user

 ## Return values
-With 'Fn::GetAtt' the following values are available:

-- `PostgresDBUser` - the generated secret value.
-- `Arn` - the AWS Resource name of the parameter

-For more information about using Fn::GetAtt, see [Fn::GetAtt](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).
+There are no return values from this resources.